 - Providing extra support and aids, eg specialist teachers or equipment.

 The aim of this blog isn’t the history of inclusion, it is the importance of inclusion for ALL.
 The concept of inclusion is usually limited to just students with disabilities like behavioural issues, social issues, personal issues, intellectual deficits, cognitive impairments, and physical diversity but it’s a lot more than just that.
 Inclusion for ALL also includes students with different spiritual identities, sexual identities, gender identities, religions and cultures.

 Inclusion is a basic right of everyone.
 True inclusion can only be when all barriers have been removed and everyone feels safe, included, supported and respected regardless of whichever environment they are in.
 It is extremely significant to have open and honest discussions with our kids and students to teach them the importance, so we can create a much more tolerant and understanding environment, not just in the classroom but in society also.
 This can only happen through open, honest discussion about differences and understanding and respecting people from all abilities and backgrounds.

-In the context of school and education, Inclusion simply means to include EVERY student learn alongside their same-age peers - whether they have SEN, speak English as a second language, are of a minority community or religion, low-income family –should have equal access to learning and the same opportunities to accomplish and succeed.
+In the context of school and education, Inclusion simply means to include EVERY student learning alongside their same-age peers - whether they have SEN, speak English as a second language, are of a minority community or religion, low-income family –should have equal access to learning and the same opportunities to accomplish and succeed.
 It’s all about creating a safe and supportive learning environment for ALL types of students.

 Caring about people and helping them should be a basic human response, not a political debate!